jandernascimento/iCasa-Platform/README.md

 - Use Sun naming convention in your code.
 - You should prefix private class member by an underscore (e.g. : _bundleContext).
 - All project directory names must be lower case without dots (you can use - instead of underscores).
-- All packages must start with fr.liglab.adele.m2mappbuilder
+- All packages must start with fr.liglab.adele.icasa
-- All Maven artifact group id must be fr.liglab.adele.m2mappbuilder
+- All Maven artifact group id must be fr.liglab.adele.icasa
-- All maven artifact id must not contain fr.liglab.adele.m2mappbuilder and must be lower case (cannot use underscore, prefer dots)
+- All maven artifact id must not contain fr.liglab.adele.icasa and must be lower case (cannot use underscore, prefer dots)
-- All maven project pom.xml file must inherent from parent pom (group id = fr.liglab.adele.m2mappbuilder and artifact id = parent)
+- All maven project pom.xml file must inherent from parent pom (group id = fr.liglab.adele.icasa and artifact id = platform-parent)